mathiasertl/django-ca/docs/source/settings.rst

    The log level for all messages _except_ from **django-ca**.
 This setting has no effect if you define the ``LOGGING`` setting.

+.. _settings-secret-key-file:

+SECRET_KEY_FILE
+   Default: ``"/var/lib/django-ca/secret_key"``

+   A path to a file that stores Djangos `SECRET_KEY
+   <https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY>`_.
+The setting is only used if
+   no ``SECRET_KEY`` is defined.

+   If you use Docker/docker-compose, the file is automatically generated with a random value on first startup.
+   You only have to use this setting if you want to specify a custom value for some reason.
+If you use docker-compose, you should make sure that ``frontend`` and ``backend`` container have access to the same file.